Art fair showcases growing cultural scene in Miami

 New York gallery Wallspace has shown work at the fair for the past five years.
 Director Jane Hait said it's a chance to see far flung colleagues and collectors, and develop relationships with potential clients.

-Wallspace had to scale back its plans for big client dinners at Art Basel this year as it was one of the galleries in New York City's Chelsea neighbourhood that sustained massive damage from Hurricane Sandy in October.
+Wallspace had to scale back its plans for big client dinners at Art Basel this year as it was one of the galleries in New York City's Chelsea neighborhood that suffered massive damage from Hurricane Sandy in October.

 "All of the galleries on our block have basement storage space which was completely submerged," Hait said.
 "We had about six-and-a-half feet of water in our basement that came through the building."